 Pele is considered the greatest player ever in the history of the game.
 He won his first World Cup in 1958 as a 17 years old.
 He would win his second one in 1962, but he was injured throughout the tournament.
 In 1970, he won his third and final World Cup, with a team that was considered the greatest ever.
 He played almost his entire career with Santos.
 He unretired to join New York Cosmos in 1976.

 Romario helped the Seleção to win the 1994 FIFA World Cup, receiving the Golden Ball as player of the tournament.
 He was named FIFA World Player of the Year the same year.
 He missed the 1998 WC Finals because of an injury.
 One of very few strikers to surpass the mark of 1,000 goals.
 He was best remembered for his stint with Barcelona.

 Ronaldo was widely considered among the greatest ever to have play the game.
-He led Brazil to two WC Finals match, winning the one in 2002.
+He led Brazil to two WC Finals matches, winning the one in 2002.
 He scored 8 goals in 2002.
 He was the winner of Ballon d'Or twice and the FIFA World Player of the Year three times.
 He is the second top-scorer in WC history.
 He played for both Barcelona and Real Madrid, and for both AC Milan and Inter Milan.

 Junior, Leando, Cafu, Mauro Ramos, Clodoaldo, Zito, Dunga, Leônidas da Silva, Jair, Ademir Marques de Menezes, Julinho, Arthur Friedenreich, Ronaldinho, Rivaldo, Bellini, Aldair, Jairzinho, Toninho Cerezo, Kaka, Emerson Leao, Moacir Barbosa, Dida, Neymar.